iceli1007/ICIAR2018_BACH_Challenge-DA-Refinenet/README.md

 You can find the example of image with 5000*5000 pixels in folder data/splited_svs, its corresponding mask can be found in folder data/splited_xml.
 You can find the example of image with 1000*1000 pixels in folder data/splited_svs_little, its corresponding "RGB" mask and "P" mask can be found in folder data/splited_xml_little and data/splited_xml_little_P respectively.
 You can find the example of image with 500*500 pixels resized by image with 5000*5000 pixels in folder data/splited_svs_resize.
 The final lists of train and test images can be found in folder data/train.txt and data/test.txt.
 ### Model
 ![img/DA-Refinenet.png](img/DA-Refinenet.png)
 We use this dual input segmentation network based on attention for our work.
-Other details will be detailed in the paper.
+Other details will be displayed in the paper.
 ### Training
 We use the SGD optimizer to train our model.
 Since imagenet pre-training exists in the encoding stage, we set